larien/aprenda-go-com-testes/hello-world.md

 ## Wrapping up

-Who knew you could get so much out of `Hello, world`?
+Who knew you could get so much out of `Olá, mundo`?

 By now you should have some understanding of: